A quirky little macro lens it is, this Novoflex Noflexar 35mm 1:3.5.

 This lens must have been made for Novoflex by another company in Germany, as Novoflex didn’t produce lenses themselves.
 Dr. Klaus Schmitt claims it was the German company Staeble.
 And transmission of UV-light is remarkably good for a lens that is not specifically designed for it, according to an article on Dyxum.
 The rear lens element is very prone to scratching as it protrudes from the barrel, so you’ll want to keep it capped; my sample has some scratches on the rear element, not unexpected when you look at its well-used exterior.
 The front element is quite well recessed so you won’t need a separate lens hood.

 Image quality is not bad at all, although not something special.
 Here’s a test scene at the widest aperture of f/3.5.
-Go to the gallery with test pictures for full-resolution versions of all what’s shown here.

 Most of the unsharpness is due to curvature of field which is fairly pronounced: when focussed in the centre, features that are closer are sharp near the edges and corners.
 In the test scene below the lens was focussed in the centre and you can see in the full-res picture (click on it and enlarge with the cross in the upper right corner) that the tiles somewhere near the lower corners are sharp as well.
 For three-dimensional objects this is mostly fine, mirrorless cameras allow you to focus almost anywhere in the frame so curvature of field is mostly not an issue.
 However, forget about this lens if you want to copy a flat object like a book or a poster.